jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

    * an emergency department in the third world - think of old drugs not used anymore in the US
       * Chloramphenicol causing aplastic anemia (no longer used in US but might encounter in third world)
 * immigrant or foreigner visiting who recently became ill
-   * arrived long ago: unvaccinated
-   * arrived recently: endemic disease
+   * unvaccinated, endemic disease (late manifestations), lack of newborn screening

 ## Avoid outliers